Back To Basics – Project Planning – Project Delivery Schedule

 - Enforce additional/ lesser Quality checks [Quality Implication]

-As project team can manage timely completion of project activities based on project delivery schedule, it is quite imperative to perform detailed estimation work on project schedule.
+As project team can manage timely completion of project activities based on project delivery schedule, it is quite imperative to perform detailed estimation work on project delivery schedule.
 To estimate delivery timeline, generally, it involves performing following processes.

-Five steps to create delivery schedule
+Five steps to create project delivery schedule

 |Define Tasks/ Activities|